What are Microservices?

 A distributed system with a large volume of microservices can increase the application’s level of complexity.

-If your enterprise is currently running a monolithic architecture, there will be up-front costs preparing your infrastructure (e.g., hosting, maintenance, security, etc.) and developers for shifting to microservices.
+If your enterprise is currently running a monolithic architecture, there will be up-front costs for your infrastructure (e.g., hosting, maintenance, security).
+You will also need developers for shifting to microservices.

 Who Needs Microservices?